 West Virginia Eviction Notice Templates (4)

-A West Virginia eviction notice is a form that landlords can use to notify tenants that they have violated their lease.
+A West Virginia eviction notice is a form landlords use to notify tenants of lease violations and threaten eviction.
 West Virginia is one of the few states that doesn’t make notices to quit a legal requirement.
 If the tenant didn’t pay rent, violated their lease, or caused damage to the rental, the landlord can immediately file a wrongful occupation (eviction) suit to repossess the property.

 West Virginia Eviction Notice Templates (4)

-A West Virginia eviction notice is a form that landlords can use to notify tenants that they have violated their lease.
+A West Virginia eviction notice is a form landlords use to notify tenants of lease violations and threaten eviction.
 West Virginia is one of the few states that doesn’t make notices to quit a legal requirement.
 If the tenant didn’t pay rent, violated their lease, or caused damage to the rental, the landlord can immediately file a wrongful occupation (eviction) suit to repossess the property.

-A West Virginia eviction notice is a form that landlords can use to notify tenants that they have violated their lease.
+A West Virginia eviction notice is a form landlords use to notify tenants of lease violations and threaten eviction.
 West Virginia is one of the few states that doesn’t make notices to quit a legal requirement.
 If the tenant didn’t pay rent, violated their lease, or caused damage to the rental, the landlord can immediately file a wrongful occupation (eviction) suit to repossess the property.

 1. Home »